tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 2. Inside the container, locate and choose the backup file: `ls -t /backups/*.sql.gz`
 3. Clear database (**THIS WOULD DELETE EVERYTHING IN THE-DB**): `psql -h db -U $TTRSS_DB_USER $TTRSS_DB_NAME -e -c "drop schema public cascade; create schema public"`
 3. Restore the backup: `zcat /backups/ttrss-backup-yyyymmdd.sql.gz | psql -h db -U $TTRSS_DB_USER $TTRSS_DB_NAME`

+#### OPML

+Optionally, you could download your data in `OPML` regularity.
+It is not a full backup, can be useful nonetheless.

 ### How do I use custom certificates?